ut-proj/music/codebeam-america-2021/demos/hhgg/speaker-notes.md

 We do need to update the `progression` function for this.

-And we can add some more spice by randomly adding syncopation to our arpeggio -- delaying the moment the first note plays.
+And we can add some more spice by randomly incorporating syncopation to our arpeggio -- delaying the moment that first note plays.

 ## 4th Step

 Now it's time to pull the right hand into the mix.
-We'll start with a sinple melody function that will either create a chord -- just like we did for the left hand -- or select a set of notes we took from the original piece.
+We'll start with a sinple melody function that will either create a chord -- just like we did for the left hand -- or select a set of notes taken from the original piece.

 We'll create a new function for playing the ramonly selected notes for a melody: whatever notes get selected with the `build-melody` function will either be played randomly, one at a time